RizAliShah/practicegit/ReadMe.md

-### practicing GIT commanitds, and its little bit extension, adding some more
+### practicing GIT commanitds,
+and its little bit extension, adding some more, i can further add text here